scalableminds/webknossos-wrap/README.md

 * Rust
 * Python

-The latter is a binding around the C++ library and demonstrates how wk-wrap files can be read and written from within other programming languages.
+The Python implementation is a binding around the C library and demonstrates how wk-wrap files can be read and written from within other programming languages.

 ## High-level description
 Each file contains the data for a cube with side-length (CLEN) of FILE_CLEN